Samu3lb0az/Write-upVolatiliry_English/README.md

 I'm a full-stack developer seeking to learn and improve my cybersecurity techniques.

 -  **Practice in Cybersecurity**:
-I enhance skills through practical labs on TryHackMe, such as the LAB: Volatility, where I analyze memory dumps to investigate attacks, extract malicious artifacts (hidden processes, DLL injection) and reconstruct compromise scenarios.
+I enhance skills through practical labs on TryHackMe, such as the *LAB: Volatility*, where I analyze *memory dumps* to investigate attacks, extract malicious artifacts (hidden processes, DLL injection) and reconstruct compromise scenarios.

 -  **Where to find me**